 Fall mortality rates among age groups 70 to 74 and those over the age of 80 show an increasing trend, suggesting the need for more attention towards the elderly population.
-Strength and balance training in old age can help improve movement and reduce the risk of fatal and nonfatal fall injuries.
+Strength and balance training in old age can help improve movement and reduce the risk of fatal and non-fatal fall injuries.

 Higher Mortality Rates and Geographic Factors

-Another reason why there is such a stark difference between the mortality rates of the southeast and the northeast is that the southeast has a much warmer climate.
-Previous research has found that colder climates result in lower levels of physical activity among older adults.
+Another reason there is such a stark difference between the mortality rates of the southeast and the northeast is that the southeast has a much warmer climate.
+Previous research has found that colder climates result in lower physical activity levels among older adults.
 A warmer climate encourages older adults to leave their homes, leading to an increase in activity frequency, which results in a higher risk of fall accidents.

 There may be an underestimation of Tibet and Hainan province mortality rates because of the lack of responsibility among the primary staff and the lower quality of data reporting.

-Besides these limitations, the study produced useful findings that are crucial for effective policy development in health care institutions across the country.
+Besides these limitations, the study produced useful findings that are crucial for effective policy development in healthcare institutions across the country.
 There is a consistent increase in overall fall-related mortality in China among older adults aged 60 and above.

 A 1999 Finland study set out to explore fall-related injuries and deaths among the elderly population in Finland from 1970 to 1995.
 Participants included all those admitted to the hospital over the age of 50 years for first fall injury treatment.
 The data was then compared to the same elderly patients for all fall-induced deaths.

 Older people with fall-induced injuries increased by 284% from 5,622 in 1970 to 21,574 in 1995.
 The breakdown of these figures suggests that older women are more prone to fall-induced injuries than older men, as the number of women with fall-induced injuries increased from 3,659 in 1970 to 14,764 in 1995.